hmc-cs111-fall2015/project-notebook/Entry 2 -- November 8.md

 you need to make, what implementation issue are you trying to solve, or how are you evaluating your design and implementation?**

+Right now I want to start thinking about data.
+What does it mean for users to define new type of data in a geometric context?
+What comes to mind for me is that the user might define something like a square, from segments and/or points.
+How would user defined data interact seemlessly with other objects in the language

+I'd love to hear your thoughts on the matter.

+Functions are also on my mind.
+I've chosen to do non-recursive, non-capturing functions.
+Does that seem appropriate?

 **What questions do you have for your critique partners?
 How can they best help you?**

+What might user defined data be?
+Should this be supported by the language?

+I've decided to go for an interpreter for the time being.
+What do you see the pros and cons to be?

 **How much time did you spend on the project this week?
 If you're working in a team, how did you share the labor?**

+I think I spent ~6 hours outside of class.

 ## Post-critique summary